On pricing rules and optimal strategies in general Kyle-Back models: Model setup

+In the next few remarks we discuss well-posedness of our definitions of admissible trading strategies and the price set by the market makers as well as their direct implications. } \begin{remark} Note that Condition \ref{mm:d:noempty} in Definition \ref{mm:d:prule} is equivalent to no trading being admissible for the insider.
+Thus, $\mathcal{A}(H,w,c,j)\neq \emptyset$ for any admissible pricing rule.

-\end{remark} \begin{remark} The strict monotonicity of $H$ in the space variable implies $H$ is invertible prior to time $1$, thus, the filtration of the insider is generated by $X$ and $Z$.
+Moreover, the strict monotonicity of $H$ in the space variable implies $H$ is invertible prior to time $1$, thus, the filtration of the insider is generated by $X$ and $Z$.
 Note that jumps of $Y$ can be inferred from the jumps of $X$ via (\ref{mm:eq:signal_mm1}) and the form of $J$.
 Moreover, since $K_w \in C^{1,2}$ under the hypothesis on $w$, an application of Ito's formula yields

 Thus, one can also obtain the dynamics of $Y^c$ by observing $X$.
 Hence, the natural filtrations of $X$ and $Y$ coincide.
-This in turn implies that $(\cF^{S,Z}_t)=(\cF^{B,Z}_t)$, i.e. the insider has full information about the market. \end{remark} In view of the above one can take $\cF^I_t=\cF^{B,Z}_t$ for all $t\in [0,1]$. \begin{definition} An $\cF^{B,Z}$-adapted $\theta$ is said to be an admissible trading strategy for a given pricing rule $(H,w,c,j)$ if \begin{enumerate} \item $\theta$ is a semimartingale\footnote{Note that due to the incompleteness of the stochastic basis we follow the notion of semimartingale from Jacod and Shiryaev \cite{JS} that only requires the right-continuity of filtrations.} on $(\Om, \cF, (\cF^{B,Z}_t), Q^{0,z})$ for each $z \in \bbR$; \item There exists a unique strong solution, $X$, to (\ref{mm:eq:signal_mm1}) over the time interval $[0,1]$ on $(\Om, \cF, (\cF^{B,Z}_t), \bbP)$, where $Y =B+\theta$; \item and no doubling strategies are allowed, i.e. for all $z \in \bbR$

-The set of admissible trading strategies for the given pricing rule $(H,w,c,j)$ is denoted with $\mathcal{A}(H,w,c,j)$.
-For the notational brevity, we will also denote by $\mathcal{A}(H,w):= \mathcal{A}(H,w,0,0)$. \end{enumerate} \end{definition} \begin{remark} Observe that the jumps of $\theta$ are summable since $\theta$ is a semimartingale in a Brownian filtration and, thus, the local martingale in its decomposition is continuous.
-This in particular implies that that $Y$ is a semimartingale with summable jumps and the price process is well-defined. \end{remark}
+This in turn implies that $(\cF^{S,Z}_t)=(\cF^{B,Z}_t)$, i.e. the insider has full information about the market.
+This justifies our choice of the filtration to which $\theta$ is adapted in Definition \ref{mm:d:iadm}. \end{remark}

+\begin{remark} Note that since $\theta$ is assumed to be admissible in Definition \ref{mm:d:price}, it is a semimartingale with summable jumps.
+This in turn implies $Y$ is a semimartingale with summable jumps as well.
+Therefore, the equations (\ref{mm:eq:signal_mm1})-(\ref{mm:e:Jdef}) are well-posed.
+In particular, the processes $C$ and $(\sum_{s\leq t}J_s)_{t\in [0,1]}$ are adapted to the market makers' filtration $\cF^M$ and are of finite variation.
+Indeed, since $X$ is a strong solution and $Y$ is a semimartingale, they are both right continuous with left limits.
+Thus, their paths are bounded on compacts a.s..
+This readily implies that $C$ is of finite variation as the functions $c, w$ and $w_x$ are continuous.